prathyushlebaku7/Multi-Agentic-RAG/readme.md

 ## 📚 Creating Embeddings

-1. Place your PDF files into the `Asset_Management-1` folder.
+1. Place your PDF files into the `Asset_Management-1` folder and also replace the api key with OPEN AI API key.
 2. Run the embedding script:

 ```bash